 Crime in Lafayette, LA

 Despite quaint neighborhoods, crime in Lafayette, LA is fairly high.
-Crime in Lafayette is 105% higher greater than the national average, to be exact.
+Crime in Lafayette is 105% higher than the national average.
 Much of the crime in Lafayette is property crime.
 This includes burglary, motor vehicle theft, larceny over $50 and arson.

 Downtown Lafayette remains safe for families to enjoy, especially near the museums, parks and attractions.
-At night it’s best to take caution since the atmosphere can sometimes turn into a rowdier crowd.
+At night it’s best to take caution since the post-hours atmosphere can get a bit rowdy.

 What is the weather like?